ryanfreckleton/gitlab-ce/doc/development/fe_guide/graphql.md

 });
 ```

+For more advanced testing it's possible to use tests with [mocking GraphQL schema](https://akryum.github.io/vue-apollo/guide/testing.html#tests-with-mocked-graqhql-schema)

 ## Usage outside of Vue

 It is also possible to use GraphQL outside of Vue by directly importing